roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4200/at-commands.md

----
-next: connecting-to-ttn/
----
-# Configuring using AT Commands
+# AT Commands for RAK4200 LPWAN Evaluation Board
 The purpose of this document is to demonstrate on how to configure the  RAK4200 LPWAN Evaluation Board thru the use of AT Commands via a Serial Port Tool running in your Windows PC.
 The list below shows the AT Commands available for use:

 | AT Command    | Description |